laurentpauwels/sanctionpaper/Readme.md

 	NOTE: add the downloaded `data` folder to the `matlab` folder structure.

-- `stata`: main STATA folder with a Jupyter Notebook that produces all the scatter plots.
+- `stata`: main STATA folder with a Jupyter Notebook that produces all the scatter plots (also available as a `.do` file).
 	- `output/plots`: stores all the scatter plots.

 - `python`: main executable `convertXlsb2Csv.py` relies on `matlab/data/processed` folder to convert the MATLAB data.
 See [Data](#data) Sources for details.